onflow/flow/docs/content/concepts/variable-transaction-fees.md

 ## Estimating transaction costs

 Cost estimation is a two-step process.
-First, you need to gather the execution effort with either the emulator or on the testnet.
+First, you need to gather the execution effort with either the emulator, on testnet, or on mainnet.
 Second, you use the execution effort for a transaction to calculate the final fees using one of the JavaScript or Go FCL SDKs.

 ### Understanding execution effort